sjbylo/aba/README.md

    - with A records for OpenShift API, Ingress and the intrnal mirror registry.
 - *NTP*
    - OpenShift requires that NTP be available.
-- *Platform* (optional)
-   - vCenter API access.
-Bare-metal nodes can be booted manually using the generated ISO.
-      - ESXi can also be used directly (i.e. without vCenter).
-      - Ensure enough privileges to vCenter.
-If you don't want to provide 'admin' privileges see the [vCenter account privileges](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) documentation for more.
 - *One or two Bastion hosts*
   - A RHEL host or VM
   - One bastion with Internet access
-  - User account with sudo configured (root access).
+  - User account with sudo configured (with root access).
   - 50G or more of disk space in your home directory.
 Much more space is required if Operators are intended to be installed.
   - Internet access from your bastion to download the container images and RPMs.
      - A "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported.
 This means the bastion needs to have (temporary) Internet access to download the images and then it needs access to the private subnet to install OpenShift.
 See 'Connected mode' below.
      - Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is also supported.
 For this, 2 bastions are required.
 See 'Disconnected mode' below.
+- *Platform* (optional)
+   - vCenter API access.
+Bare-metal nodes can be booted manually using the generated ISO.
+      - ESXi can also be used directly (i.e. without vCenter).
+      - Ensure enough privileges to vCenter.
+If you don't want to provide 'admin' privileges see the [vCenter account privileges](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) documentation for more.

 ## Initial Steps